aonufrei/java-lambda-doc/java-lambdas.md

         }

     }
 ```

 There is a limitation regarded to the outer variables inside the lambda.
 The variables should be final.
-This is required to omit situations when reference of the variables changes and the lambda returns different results.
+This is required to omit situations when reference of the variables changes that provoke lambda to returns different results.
 The lambda must be stateless.
+The compiler will give you the error message if the way you are using variables in lambda is incorrect.

 ## Methods as lambdas